hkcal/sinophone.forum2025.github.io/README.md

 **Diasporic Hong Kong Communities**
 - Cultural and linguistic ties between Hong Kong and diasporic communities worldwide
 - Experiences of migration, exile, and return in shaping Hong Kong’s global cultural identity
 - Comparative studies of Hong Kong diasporic art and literature

 **Cultural Preservation and Transformation**
 - Preservation of traditional cultural practices in the face of globalization and political changes
 - Reinterpreting cultural memory and heritage through contemporary art and literature
 - Tension between modernization and the safeguarding of intangible cultural heritage

+### Workshop on Taiwan
+**Arts and Culture:**
+- Production of Taiwan culture in any form within and beyond the Sinophone world
+- Artistic engagement with heritage
+- Cultural production and Taiwanese identity

+**Language identity in multilingual Taiwan**
+- Multilingualism and identity in contemporary Taiwan
+- Language politics and ideology in daily life
+- Interaction between the migrants' communities and the local Taiwanese

+**Preservation and transformation of minority cultures in Taiwan**
+- Indigenous cultures in the face of globalisation and political changes
+- Reinterpreting cultural memory and heritage through contemporary art and literature
+- Tension between modernisation and the safeguarding of intangible cultural heritage